legal resources necessary to hold negligent facilities accountable.

 During an interview with a Registered Nurse (RN) at the facility, it was revealed that “the nurses should go through the five rights of medication administration (right drug, right dose, right patient, right route, and the right time) [before] administering the medication to a resident.”
 The facility Director of Nursing said that “she expected the nurses to use the seven rights of medication administration that were not quoted by the Director of Nursing include the right drug, right reason, and right documentation).”

 Was your loved one injured or did they die prematurely while living at Beaver Dam Nursing and Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now for immediate legal intervention.
-Our law firm fights aggressively on behalf of Ohio County victims of mistreatment living in long-term facilities including nursing homes in Beaver Dam.
+Our network of attorneys fights aggressively on behalf of Ohio County victims of mistreatment living in long-term facilities including nursing homes in Beaver Dam.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skillful attorneys have successfully resolved many victim cases involving nursing home abuse and neglect.
 We can work on your behalf to ensure your family receives the financial compensation they deserve.
 Our lawyers accept all cases involving wrongful death, nursing home neglect, or personal injury through a contingency fee agreement.
 This arrangement postpones making upfront payments for our legal services until after we have successfully resolved your compensation claim through a negotiated settlement or jury trial award.